aws-powertools/powertools-lambda-typescript/docs/features/parameters.md

 ???+ info
 	The `maxAge` parameter is also available in high level functions like `getParameter`, `getSecret`, etc.

+Setting `maxAge` to `0` disables caching for that call: the value is fetched from the store and not cached afterwards.

+Cached values are keyed by the parameter name together with the options that affect the value returned by the store, such as `transform`, `decrypt`, `recursive`, or `sdkOptions`.
+Calls that differ in any of these options are cached independently and each results in a request to the store.

 ### Always fetching the latest

 If you'd like to always ensure you fetch the latest parameter from the store regardless if already available in cache, use the `forceFetch` parameter.